molinux/molinux/README.md

 ### Hi there 👋

 My name is Marcus Molinero (a.k.a Molinux) from Brazil (🇧🇷).
 I've been working with Linux and OpenSource technologies since 2005.
 Currently I'm a Freelancer Linux and OpenSource Specialist.
-I'm passionate about open source technologies and to help companies to improve your workflow through opensource solutions or deeloped by me.
+I'm passionate about open source technologies and to help companies to improve your workflow through opensource solutions or developed by me.

 In my free time I like to practice some sports (:swimmer: :bike: :running:), photography (:camera:) and coding (:computer:)